-How to Dissolve a Trust
+How to Dissolve a Trust in the UK

-- The definition of trust
+- The definition of a trust

-- Different types of trust
+- Various types of trusts

 - The parties involved